Table of Contents

 - <= lower or equal to

-Result return by a test
+Result returned by a logical test

 Let's return to our formula =8>1 and the result is, of course, TRUE (yes, 8 is greater than 1)